talison/rack-mobile-detect/README.md

 ========

-`Rack::MobileDetect` detects mobile devices and adds an `X_MOBILE_DEVICE` header to the request is a mobile device is detected.
+`Rack::MobileDetect` detects mobile devices and adds an `X_MOBILE_DEVICE` header to the request if a mobile device is detected.
 The strategy for detecting a mobile device is as
 follows:

-1. Search for a 'targeted' mobile device.
+* Search for a 'targeted' mobile device.
 A targeted mobile device is a device you may want to provide special content to because it has advanced capabilities - for example and iPhone or Android phone.
   Targeted mobile devices are detected via a `Regexp` applied against